kyranet/veza/README.md

-**Veza** is a lower level version of [IPC-Link](https://github.com/kyranet/ipc-link) that is lightning fast and operates with raw buffers as opposed to sending buffered stringified JSON objects.
-This library has no dependencies and uses built-in modules (`net`, `events`...) to operate.
+**Veza** is a lower level version of [IPC-Link](https://github.com/kyranet/ipc-link) that is lightning fast and operates with raw buffers as opposed to sending buffered stringified `JSON` objects.
+This library has [`binarytf`][binarytf] as the only dependency, which serves for fast and compact message serialization and deserialization, while using built-in modules (`net`, `events`...) to do the IPC / TCP operations.

 In Veza, you have "nodes", which can either create a server (and receive messages) or connect to other servers, even both at the same time.
 Additionally, you have `client.send(data);` which will wait for the socket to reply back.

-> One of Veza's special features is the ability to glue truncated messages and split concatenated messages, for which it uses a 13-bit "header" (encoded in base-256 to take avantage of the byte range `0x00`-`0xFF`) at the start of every message containing the id, the datatype, the receptive flag, and the length of the message (4.2gb maximum size).
+> One of Veza's special features is the ability to glue truncated messages and split concatenated messages, for which it uses a delimiter detection from [`binarytf`][binarytf] to find where messages end at and where the next continues.
+Furthermore, it prepends a compressed 7-bit header for id matching and the receptivity of the message.

 ## Examples